Jacinda Ardern vows to deny accused mosque gunman notoriety he seeks

 "He seemed quite clear and lucid, whereas this may seem like very irrational behavior," Peters told the newspaper.
 "He didn't appear to me to be facing any challenges or mental impairment, other than holding fairly extreme views."

-Ardern previously has said her Cabinet had agreed in principle on tightening gun restrictions in New Zealand and those reforms would be announced next week.
+Ardern has previously said that her Cabinet had agreed in principle to tighten gun restrictions in New Zealand and that those reforms would be announced next week.
 She also had announced an inquiry into the intelligence and security services' failures to detect the risk from the attacker or his plans.
 There have been concerns intelligence agencies were overly focused on the Muslim community in detecting and preventing security risks.

 New Zealand's international spy agency, the Government Communications Security Bureau, confirmed it had not received any relevant information or intelligence ahead of the shootings.